AllenNeuralDynamics/aind-software-docs/docs/source/metadata/procedures.md

 The `procedures.json` file provides a record of the procedures performed on the subject or tissue.

-The data transfer service generates a `procedures.json` file by referencing information from the internal Neurosurgery and Behavior and Lab Animal Services databases via the [metadata service] (http://aind-metadata-service/).
+The data transfer service generates a `procedures.json` file by referencing information from the internal Neurosurgery and Behavior and Lab Animal Services databases via the [metadata service](http://aind-metadata-service/).
 Any additional procedure information needs to be documented manually.

 ## Subject vs Specimen